OUR PROGRAMS

 Email: lifeskills@vyes.ca

-A program that provides services and support to youth (ages 15-23) as they transition to adulthood.
+A program that provides services and support to youth and youth adults (ages 15-23) as they transition to adulthood.

-Offers transitional support that bridges the gap when aging out
+Offers transitional support that bridges the process to adult services

-Provides advocacy to youth in securing and maintaining housing
+Provides advocacy to youth and young adults in securing and maintaining housing

 Facilitates connections with community resources and systems

-SIL counsellors focus on addressing transitional services to meet the core needs of youth aged 15-23 while they gain independence and become self sufficient.
+SIL Support Workers focus on addressing transitional services to meet the core needs of youth aged 15-23 while they gain independence and become self sufficient.

 The program integrates accommodation support, personal management skill building and individual support services as components in order for youth to make a smooth transition to living independently.